avakanski/Subsized-Specimens-Tensile-Properties/README.md

-# Subsized Specimens Tensile Properties
+# Dataset of Tensile Properties for Sub-sized Specimens